Are you reading this at work?

-Some 15 percent of the overall workforce in Canada, the U.S. and Europe are said to be “lone workers”, people who work alone continuously or at various times throughout their workday.
-Around the world, there are an estimated 1.3 billion mobile workers, according to International Data Corporation (IDC) estimates.
+Some 15 percent of the overall workforce in Canada, the U.S., and Europe are said to be “lone workers”, people who work alone continuously or at various times throughout their workday.
+There are an estimated 1.3 billion mobile workers around the world, according to International Data Corporation (IDC) estimates.

 Mobile work or working alone are umbrella terms for those types of employment in which work-related tasks and duties take place where the worker cannot be seen or heard by a co-worker.

 If there’s injury, ill health or an emergency in the workplace, anyone working alone needs some kind of support and interaction, the kind that new high-tech systems and smartphone applications can deliver.

 Obviously, workers are alone and potentially at additional risk if they travel to and from isolated areas, or if they work in confined spaces (like fluid tanks, grain bins or elevators) or at heights (hydro linemen, forestry workers).
 Even your local convenience store clerk works alone at some point, and the cash nearby is another potential risk factor.